converged-computing/flux-cloud/docs/getting_started/commands.md

 ```

 Apply is going to be creating on CRD per job, so that's a lot of
 pod creation and deletion.
-This is in comparion to "submit" that
+This is in comparison to "submit" that
 brings up a MiniCluster once, and then executes commands to it, allowing
 Flux to serve as the scheduler.
 Note that by default, we always wait for a previous run to be cleaned up
 before continuing.